zzxwill/oss/intl.en-US/Console User Guide/Manage buckets/Set back-to-origin rules.md

     ```

+    **Note:** The following HTTP headers do not support transmission rules:

+    -   The headers with the following prefixes:
+        -   x-oss-
+        -   oss-
+        -   x-drs-
+    -   The following standard headers:
+        -   content-length
+        -   authorization2
+        -   authorization
+        -   range
+        -   date
 8. Click **OK**.

 **Note:** After the rule is saved, you can view the configured rule in the rule list and perform corresponding Edit or Clear operations.